SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 {:numbered="false"}

 The authors thank Sam Hurst for sharing his thoughts about the challenges of developing SDP for RoQ, and for providing specific comments and draft text.

+The authors thank Bernard Aboba and Mathis Westerlund for comments on various previous versions of this specification, under a variety of draft names.

+**Editor's Note:** Who else should we name in this paragraph?
+I should look through the minutes from previous AVTCORE meetings, to see who I missed.

 The authors thank Mathis Engelbart for helping to keep this draft aligned with {{!I-D.ietf-avtcore-rtp-over-quic}}.